Nasi kandar: History

 Nasi kandar originates from the early 1900s, when itinerant Indian Muslim vendors would sell curry and rice to the dock employees of Weld Quay, located in George Town, Penang.

 The earliest form of nasi kandar initially contained fish curry with brinjals or okra, fried curry beef, fried fish and boiled eggs; it used to cost about 5 cents each.
 The rice hawkers would commonly set up stools at a jetty to sell breakfast to dock workers.
 By the 1930s, the rice peddlers would also commonly travel from home-to-home.
 It was also common for the seller to operate on the roadside or beneath a shady tree.
 They would carry brass pots by a bamboo or a wooden shoulder pole; on one end of the pole there were containers holding curry meals, with plain rice on the other end.

-However by the mid 20th century, the traditional approach of transporting the rice and dishes on the shoulder began to wane off, as many sellers moved towards selling nasi kandar in stalls and alleyways.
-In the 1970s more vendors invested in the restaurant industry, further departing from the mobile eatery origins of nasi kandar.
+However, by the mid-20th century, the traditional approach of transporting the rice and dishes on the shoulder began to wane, as many sellers moved towards selling nasi kandar in stalls and alleyways.
+In the 1970s, more vendors invested in the restaurant industry, further departing from the mobile eatery origins of nasi kandar.
 The menu options have also progressed; a common present-day nasi kandar restaurant will sell up to dozens of distinct curries, gravy and side dishes.

 Hameediyah is recognized as Penang's oldest nasi kandar restaurant, having originally started under a tree at a field in Lebuh Campbell, Penang in 1907.